-- Does the contract have an express force majeure clause that precisely covers the post contract event giving rise to delay(s)/price increase(s) concerned.
+- Does the contract have an express force majeure clause that precisely covers the post contract event giving rise to delay(s)/price increase(s) concerned?
 Events known about before the contract was entered into will not count.
-The courts will be reluctant to come to a conclusion that force majeure applies and will consider if the event in question materially undermines the commercial objective of the contract. - Are sanctions against Russian companies or individuals relevant?
-If so, does the contract deal with illegality in the circumstances?
-Illegality might also be a defence to any claim for non-performance by the other party. - Is there an express sanctions clause that relieves the supplying party of their contractual obligations?
+The courts will be reluctant to come to a conclusion that force majeure applies and will consider if the event in question materially undermines the commercial objective of the contract. - Does the contract have express clauses dealing with illegality/change of law during the contract and relevant to the works which give rise to a right of variation or termination? - Is there an express sanctions clause that relieves the supplying party of their contractual obligations?
 If so, does it apply?

 - After the contract was entered into, has performance become frustrated, that is impossible or radically different to what was intended, due to unforeseen circumstances which defeat the commercial purpose of the contract?
-This is a high legal threshold to prove and inconvenience, hardship or financial loss will not be sufficient. - Does the contract provide alternative remedies for shortages/delays/ price increases, for example clauses allowing for substitutions/variations/ extensions of time and can those clauses be utilised?
+This is a high legal threshold to prove and inconvenience, hardship or financial loss will not be sufficient. - Does the contract provide alternative remedies for shortages/delays/ price increases, for example clauses allowing for substitutions/ variations/extensions of time and can those clauses be utilised?
 If so, the courts are unlikely to be sympathetic to arguments that termination was appropriate.